Kincardine Estate by Andrew Bradford

 - Access: Formal access for groups include Orienteering, Off-Road Driving, Trail Riding.

-- Housing: We provide housing for over 60 households.
+- Housing: We provide housing for over 60 households; most are let at affordable rent.

 - Commercial Property: We provide shops, workshops, offices and stores.